 Where you bank matters.
 Our checking and savings accounts are the foundation of our financial system.

-Our paychecks are deposited and then redistributed to pay bills, build up our savings and investments, and hopefully have something left over to spend.
+Our paychecks are deposited into there and then redistributed to pay bills, build up our savings and investments, and hopefully have something left over to spend.

-With the right checking account, you can achieve your financial goals faster.
-The wrong one, with all those needless fees, can drain your account and discourage you from savings (with those minimum balances).
+With the right checking account, you can reach your financial goals more quickly.
+The wrong one, with its unnecessary fees, can drain your account and make it difficult to actually save.

 If you've listened to this podcast for a bit or been on the site you know I am about big wins.